VinceG/USPS-php-api/README.md

 Examples
 =======

 Please check the 'demos' directory for usage examples on the various types of api calls and actions you can perform.
+You can create the environment variable USPS_API_USERID to store your USPS API Userid, and run these scripts without modification.

 Authors
 =======